15th June 2021Back To News

 Moore’s law is the observation that the number of transistors in a dense integrated circuit doubles about every two years.
 In layman’s terms, this means that the computing world would increase in relative power and decrease in relative cost at exponential pace.
 In other words, our computers – and smartphones – will keep getting better and better.

-In 2019, many are claiming that Moore’s law is dead.
+Fast-forward to 2021 and many are claiming that Moore’s law is dead.
 A typical transistor these days is about 10 nanometres – that’s really, really small.
-And so we may be getting close to what is physically possible given our current understanding of computing.
+And so, we may be getting close to what is physically possible given our current understanding of computing.
 That means that the unprecedented growth in computer power may be coming to an end – which makes it much harder for smartphone manufactures to make their products more powerful without making them bigger.

-As such, developments are focusing on other areas – such as the foldable screens that drew so much attention earlier this year.
+As such, developments are focusing on other areas – such as the foldable screens that drew so much attention in 2019.
 But are these more superficial developments enough to sustain consumer interest?
 Today’s declining demand for smartphones suggests not.
-If manufactures are selling less phones, they need to sell them for more to sustain profits.
+If manufacturers are selling fewer phones, they need to sell them for more to sustain profits.

 The world of designer clothes is sustained by high consumer mark-ups.
 A pair of shoes may cost just £100 to manufacture, but a popular brand could feasibly sell them for as much as £1,000.
 That’s the power of branding.
 And we’re all sucked into it.